Ocean-Data-Lab/ooipy/docs/getting_started.md

 ```
 The -e flag allows you to edit the source code and not have to reinstall the package.

 The installation has several extras for different development cases ['dev','docs'].
-These optional dependancies can be installed with `pip install -e .[dev]` or `pip install -e .[docs]`.
+These optional dependencies can be installed with `pip install -e .[dev]` or `pip install -e .[docs]`.

 ## Download Hydrophone Data